eBugsteam/Robotic-arm/README.md

 3. **Configuration:**
    - Adjust any necessary parameters or constants in the Arduino sketch according to your specific hardware setup.
-   - Calibrate the force feedback algorithm based on the dynamometer sensor readings to achieve desired performance.
+   - Calibrate the force feedback algorithm based on the dynamometer sensor readings to achieve the desired performance.